Respirator Welding Helmet | Welding Mask With Respirator

 5. Weight and Ergonomics

-Welding helmets with PAPR respirator systems include a lot more components than standard helmets, so it's no suprise that they are higher in weight and more cumbersome.
-That said, some PAPR helmets are better than others when it comes to weight and ergonomics.
+A welding helmets with respirator system includes a lot more components than a standard helmet, so it's no suprise that they are higher in weight and more cumbersome.
+That said, some PAPR welding helmets are better than others when it comes to weight and ergonomics.
 Weldclass PAPR helmets incorporate thousand of hours of design, testing, re-design, and live trials with Aussie welders to achieve the best possible combination of; minimal weight, weight balance and comfort - without compromising safety and durability.
 A common response from first-time users of Weldclass PAPR helmets is "wow, that feels so much lighter than the other brand we have been using".

 Welding Mask With Respirator vs Other Fume Control Methods